conjecture-ragdoll/colorblind-aimbot/README.md

     gcc aimbot.c -o aimbot.exe
     ./aimbot 50

-For manual mode, user may only include a numeric first argument to set shots per minute.
-User may also include an optional 2nd argument "auto" to enable auto-shooting mode.
+For auto-shooting mode, user may specify an argument to specify shots per minute.
+Otherwise, user enters manual-mode by default.

 Disclaimer: Intended for demonstration purposes only.
 Cheating in games is morally corrupt.